yesodweb/yesodweb.com-content/blog/2013/02/upcoming-conduit-0-6-part-1.md

 ## Conclusion

-conduit has a while defined set of use cases it's trying to solve, and is unapologetic about not fitting other use cases.
+conduit has a well defined set of use cases it's trying to solve, and is unapologetic about not fitting other use cases.
 It fits a certain level of abstraction, and doesn't attempt to shoe-horn itself into a different level as well.
 In my opinion, this produces a high quality, user friendly, and